omarabid/WordPress-Plugin-Boilerplate/README.md

 The idea is that you don't need to remember or have a check-list of best practices, the class already have them and you just add the implementation.

+## Class Autoloader

+The plugin comes with a simple class autoloader.
+It autoloads only classes in the "inc" folder.
+It can be, however, used in another include folder.

+To auto-load your classes, you'll have to name and organize them in a certain manner.
+Classes are prefixed with a prefix of your choice, and located in the root or sub-folders of the include path.

+For example, the following classes, will load the following files

+- BP_Logging
+=> inc/class-logging.php
+- BP_Utils_Logging
+=> inc/utils/class-logging.php
+- BP_Utils_Logging_Core
+=> inc/utils/logging/class-core.php

 ## Admin Panel

 The plugin has a simple Admin panel class.
 It has two admin pages, and add a submenu to the WordPress Admin bar.